Best ad networks for affiliates in 2026: 11 options ranked by USDT payment, panel honesty, format breadth, and small-budget testing economics

 Wire, Paxum, USDT-TRC20, Bitcoin, Capitalist

-Best for: Adult-vertical advertisers, especially Tier-2/Tier-3 GEO targeting
+Best for: Adult-vertical advertisers, especially Tier-2 and Tier-3 GEO targeting at $1K-$10K monthly spend

-Not for: Mainstream brand-safe advertisers — publisher network includes adult inventory
+Not for: Mainstream brand-safe advertisers — the publisher network includes adult inventory that the legal team will catch

-Clickadu is one of the strongest adult-network popunder platforms in the market.
-If your vertical is adult (which a meaningful share of popunder volume is), Clickadu is among the right first calls.
-Adult ad tech operates differently from mainstream ad tech and the disclosure expectations are lower — that’s the trade-off.
+Clickadu is one of the strongest adult-network popunder platforms in the category.
+If your vertical is adult — and a meaningful share of popunder volume is — Clickadu sits among the right first calls alongside ExoClick and TwinRed.
+Adult ad tech operates on different disclosure norms than mainstream ad tech, and that is the structural trade-off, not a flaw of the individual network.

-Best for: Adult-vertical advertisers at $5K+/month spend; dating offers in Tier-1 EU
+Best for: Adult-vertical advertisers at $5K-plus monthly spend; dating offers in Tier-1 EU at the same tier

-ExoClick has been in the adult ad-tech market since 2006 and has publisher relationships that newer networks don’t match.
-Mature panel with detailed reporting.
-Industry reputation is solid for the vertical.
-Barcelona, Spain HQ.
+ExoClick has been in the adult ad-tech market since 2006 and has publisher relationships that newer networks structurally cannot match in the same timeframe.
+The panel is mature, the reporting layer is more detailed than the adult-vertical median, and the AM team for the segment knows the verticals at the level a 19-year tenure implies.
+Industry reputation is solid for the verticals served.

 Where adsy.tech is weaker than the networks below it